Preston-Landers/azure-activedirectory-library-for-python/README.md

 The ADAL for python library makes it easy for python applications to authenticate to AAD in order to access AAD protected web resources.

+## Fork Info

+The changes in this fork are:

+* `acquire_token_with_client_credentials` supports adding a scope parameter for V2 endpoint
+* TODO: would need to add scope parameter to similar methods

 ## Usage

 ### Install